What worked in San Francisco

 - The 2016 coalition made a place at the table for communities of color and emphasized recruiting and training new leaders and campaign volunteers.

-- Political expertise and organizers: Lead political consultant, Larry Tramutola, had experience in the 2014 Berkeley tax victory.
-Voter outreach plan included paid, trained organizers taking lead in voter dense districts.
+- Political expertise and organizers: The lead political consultant had experience in the 2014 Berkeley tax victory.
+The voter outreach plan included paid, trained organizers taking the lead in high-priority districts.

-- The experience and research from Mexico and Berkeley helped to counter Big Soda arguments.
+- The experience and research from Mexico and Berkeley helped to counter Big Soda’s arguments.

 - Personal stories of diabetes in families within the community.
 This is a matter of life and death.
 People of color are disproportionately dying from diabetes and heart disease; this is preventable.